gzuuus/dvmcp/packages/dvmcp-discovery/README.md

 ## Configuration

-You can run the configuration wizard directly using `npx`, more details below, or run `bun setup` in the package directory, or create your configuration file by copying `config.example.yml` and replacing the values of the fields
+When the package is run for the first time, it will detect if the `config.yml` file exists, and if not, it will launch a configuration wizard to help you create the configuration file.
+You can also create your configuration file by copying `config.example.yml` and changing the values of the fields

 ```bash
 cp config.example.yml config.yml